felipetrova/motivation/others/README.md

  - "Sometimes it is the people no one can imagine anything of who do the things no one can imagine."
 Alan Turing
  - "Whoever saves one life, saves the world entire."
 Talmud
  - "Pessoas que acreditam não ignorar nada não procuraram ou não se depararam com a fronteira entre o que é sabido e o que não é no universo."
 Astrofísica para apressados, Neil deGrasse Tyson.
- - "Uma jornada de mil quilômetros precisa começar com um simples passo."
+ - "Uma jornada de mil quilômetros precisa começar com um simples passo." / "The journey of a thousand miles begins with one step."
 (Lao Tzu)
  - "Sua é a luz pela qual nasce meu espírito. És meu sol, minha lua e minhas estrelas."
 (E.E.
 Cummings)
  - "Conhece-te a ti mesmo e conhecerás o universo e os deuses."
 (Sócrates)
- - "From the time you wake up to time you go to sleep, choose the hard right over the easy wrong, showing up the bare minimum."
+ - "From the time you wake up to the time you go to sleep, choose the hard right over the easy wrong, showing up the bare minimum."
 Nick Bare (https://www.youtube.com/watch?v=VXNM2jzBiXI)